 For example, even in the case of non-navigable waters, a permit is required when damming waters over 200 acre-ft of water in Texas.

 Texas climate covers both arid regions and regions of significant precipitation, allotting for temporary and non-permanent streams.
-According to data maps from the USGS, Texas streams cover over 191,228 miles of Texas land.
+According to data maps from the USGS, Texas streams and tributaries cover over 191,228 miles of Texas land.
 These streams feed both into larger bodies of water, such as the Gulf of Mexico, and impact important groundwater, such as aquifers used for drinking water.

 Texas Ephemeral Streams